zykrah/firmware-scripts/README.md

 > NOTE: I haven't tested this with more complex multilayouts or larger boards.

 # LAYOUT macro (in kb.h file)
-I plan on creating this soon.
-However, you can compile firmware without this through the use of the info.json and the matrix labels.
+~~I plan on creating this soon.
+However, you can compile firmware without this through the use of the info.json and the matrix labels.~~ DONE.
+While the functionality hasn't been published to this repo, it appears on the website.
+This conversion directly reflects what QMK generates when you use `info.json` and the `matrix` labels.
+This can be **useful for creating/visualizing your keymap**.

 # Demonstration of how easy it is to generate the input KLE
 The input KLE guidelines are designed as such to make inputting values really quick and simple straight in the KLE web interface.

-> **NOTE: This example is slightly outdated.
+> **NOTE: This example is slightly **outdated**.
 I will create updated docs soon, follow specifications laid out in Guidelines section for up to date guidelines.**

 Let's say you want to add Multi-layout.